 I don’t want to live a life of denial.
 I want to face the world head-on and persevere through grace by faith.

 So today when I felt mistreated by a stranger on my way to town, I allowed myself to feel annoyed.
 I took the L, felt the emotion, and handed it to God.
-I also told my friend what had happened and how it made me feel (big step!).
-Then I wrote this blog post – and now I’m good!
+I told my friend then I wrote this blog post – and now I’m good!